muxsinyusuf/myproject/README.md

 # myproject
 fetchRecordings(): This function makes an HTTP GET request to http://localhost:3000/RECORDINGS/ to retrieve a list of class recordings.
 It returns the response data as a JSON object. deleteVideo(videoId): This function makes an HTTP DELETE request to http://localhost:3000/RECORDINGS/${videoId} to delete a class recording with the given videoId.
-It handles any errors that might occur during the deletion process.
+It handles any errors that might occur during the deletion process. addNewVideo(videoData): This function makes an HTTP POST request to http://localhost:3000/RECORDINGS/ to add a new class recording.
+The videoData parameter is expected to contain properties like title, date, time, description, and VideoLink.
+It handles any errors that might occur during the addition process.